GUOYUE-Cynthia/Learning-Parametric-Koopman-Decompositions/README.md

 # Learning Parametric Koopman Decomposition
-The code of the experiments of Learning  Parametric Koopman Decomposition
+The code of the experiments of Learning  Parametric Koopman Decompositions.

 ## Installation